NikosDokmetzoglou/NikosDokmetzoglou/README.md

 ### Welcome to my GitHub page!

-My name is Nikos Dokmetzoglou and I am a postdoctoral researcher at the Institute of Nuclear and Particle Physics of the [National Centre of Scientific Research "Demokritos"](http://www.inp.demokritos.gr/).
+My name is Nikos Dokmetzoglou and I am a postdoctoral researcher at the Institute of Nuclear and Particle Physics of the [National Centre for Scientific Research "Demokritos"](http://www.inp.demokritos.gr/).

 <!--
 I am interested in the symmetry properties of scalar and gauge field theories and their scattering amplitudes.